Skip to main content

 What are the penalties for selling products without a DPP in the EU?

-Penalties are set by member states but must be effective, proportionate, and dissuasive under ESPR Article 68.
-Based on the Battery Regulation framework and draft national implementations, placing a product on the EU market without a compliant DPP can result in fines up to 4% of annual EU turnover or EUR 10 million, market withdrawal orders, product seizure at customs for non-EU products, and prohibition from placing additional products until compliance is achieved.
+Penalties are set by member states but must be effective, proportionate, and dissuasive under ESPR Article 74; no specific amounts have been adopted yet.
+Based on the Battery Regulation framework and draft national implementations, placing a product on the EU market without a compliant DPP can result in market withdrawal orders, product seizure at customs for non-EU products, and prohibition from placing additional products until compliance is achieved.

 How long must a Digital Product Passport be maintained?